datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 The opposite of modular is monolithic.
 A monolithic file, like the analysis.ipynb file we say earlier, might contain all of the project's code, docs, and output.

+This can be very convenient, but this convenience comes at the price of the benefits of modularity.

 To get the best of both worlds start small and then create a separate large file later on.